A method of an on-demand beamsplitter for trapped-ion quantum computers: Method

-The effect of hopping during $\FC$ can be relevant when the secular frequencies of the two modes become close.
-However, such an effect can be suppressed by setting the duration $T_{\FC}$ much smaller than the hopping time scale $\propto\kappa_{0,1}^{-1}$ and therefore we expect that Eq. \eqref{eq:a_after_FC} can well approximate the time evolution under Eq. \eqref{eq:Hamiltonian}.
+The effect of hopping during $\FC$ can be relevant when the time-dependent frequencies of the two modes become close.
+However, such an effect can be suppressed by setting the duration $T_{\FC}$ much smaller than the hopping time scale $\propto\kappa_{0,1}^{-1}$ and therefore we expect that equation \eqref{eq:Smatrix_for_FC} can well approximate the time evolution under equation \eqref{eq:Hamiltonian}.

-In the second step, we keep the frequency of both modes at $\omega(t)=\omegam$ for the duration $T_{\B}$ to induce the desired amount of hopping, during which the Hamiltonian becomes simple as
+In the second step, we keep the frequency of both modes at $\tilde{\omega}_0(t)=\tilde{\omega}_1(t)=\omegam$ for the duration $T_{\B}$ to induce the desired amount of hopping, during which the Hamiltonian becomes simple as